 Cramming so much into a single chassis is a tall order.
 Let’s dive into our LG V50 ThinQ review to see if LG made it all work.

 Where is Sprint 5G available?

 Sprint 5G service is currently available in Atlanta, Chicago, Dallas-Fort Worth, Houston, and Kansas City.
-It will come soon to Los Angeles, New York City, Phoenix, and Washington, D.C..
+It has also launched in Los Angeles, New York City, Phoenix, and Washington, D.C..

 What’s in the box